 Loans are classified as impaired when there has been a deterioration of credit quality to the extent that management no longer has reasonable assurance of timely collection of the full amount of principal and interest in accordance with the contractual terms of the loan agreement.
-Credit card balances are not classified as impaired as they are directly written off after payments are 180 days past due.
+Credit card balances are not classified as impaired as they are directly written off after payments are 180 days past

-International Financial Reporting Standards (IFRS)
+International Financial Reporting Standards

-ÌFRS are principles-based standards, interpretations and the framework adopted by the International Accounting Standards Board.
+IFRS are principles-based standards, interpretations and the framework adopted by the International Accounting Standards Board.

-Leverage Ratio
+Leverage ratio

 A Basel III regulatory measure, the ratio divides Tier 1 capital by the sum of total assets plus specified off-balance sheet items.
+The leverage ratio is a non-risk based measure.